 Many exchange programmes have been postponed. eTwinning enables you to carry on with your project in an online format.
 Read more on the eTwinning website.

+The government is looking into lifting the restrictions on higher education institutions.
+For the time being, they will not offer on-site teaching.
 The extent to which buildings are open for other activities varies per institution.
-For more information, please visit the website of the education institution.
+For more information, visit the website of your institution.

 For more information, visit the website of the Government of the Netherlands.